spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension/table-feature-selectable.md

 ## Overview

-Table Feature Selectable is a feature of the Table Component that displays a checkmark that triggers row selection.
+Table Feature Selectable is a feature of the Table Component that allows selecting multiple rows.
 Row selection toggles whether a row is selected.
 Typically, an empty box indicates a row is not selected and a checkmark indicates a row is selected.
 The table commonly has an indication at the header to show whether all rows are selected.